8. REST APIs¶

 obtain a quantum random generated entropy string from the KP, connect to the

-KP with the Get entropy
+KP with the Get entropy method listed below.

 https://<kp_ip>:<kp_port>/entropy